cknolla/trading-journal/README.md

 ## How to Use
 Within `/raw_data`, create a `.txt` file named with the date of the trade events that occurred for that day.
 For example, `2020-04-09.txt` will contain the trades that occurred on April 9th.
-The name isn't significant, it just needs to be unique.
+The name isn't significant: it just needs to be unique.

 From the Robinhood Account --> History page, copy the entire contents of a trade event into the `.txt` file.